Baseball Diagram

 Sample 1.
 Baseball Diagram – Basic Bunt Coverage – Runner at 2nd.

-This diagram was created in ConceptDraw DIAGRAM using the "Baseball Positions" library from the Baseball solution.
+This diagram was created in ConceptDraw DIAGRAM using the "Baseball Positions" library from the Baseball Solution.
 An experienced user spent 10 minutes creating this sample.

-The sample you see on this page was created in ConceptDraw DIAGRAM using the Baseball Solution; it demonstrates a portion of the solution's capabilities and the professional results you can achieve.
+It demonstrates a portion of the solution's capabilities and the professional results you can achieve.

 All source documents are vector graphic documents.
 They are available for reviewing, modifying, or converting to a variety of formats (PDF file, MS PowerPoint, MS Visio, and many other graphic formats) from the ConceptDraw STORE.
 The Baseball Solution is available for all ConceptDraw DIAGRAM or later users.